numoonchld/numoonchld.github.io/_drafts/dsp-notes-0-basics.md

     - synthesis: creating a signal to contain the given information

 - digital paradigm for signal processing:
-    - discrete time
+    - discrete digitized time
-    - discrete amplitude
+    - discrete digitized amplitude

 - each 'sample' is subjected to both:
-    - time discretization
+    - time discretization: time component 'n'
-    - amplitude discretization
+    - amplitude discretization: amplitude component 'x'

+- a sample is denoted by *x[n]*

 #### discrete-time